tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Client systems are left with choosing between one of the following stances:

 1. Send all user DNS queries to a particular encrypted DNS service, which requires establishing user trust of the service.
 This can lead to resolution failures for private enterprise domains.

 2. Allow the user or another entity to configure local policy for which domains to send to local, private, or encrypted resolvers.
-This provides more granularity, but increases the burden on the user.
+This provides more granularity, but increases user burden.

-3. Only use locally configured DNS servers, opportunistically using encrypted DNS to the local server when available.
-This provides little benefit over not using encrypted DNS at all.
+3. Only use locally configured DNS servers, opportunistically using encrypted DNS to local servers when deemed available.
+(Clients may learn of encrypted transport support by actively probing such resolvers.)
+This provides little benefit over not using encrypted DNS at all, especially if clients have no means of authenticating local servers.

 This document defines a protocol to allow servers to dynamically provision clients with available PvD configurations to resolve and route traffic for which the servers are authoritative.